 FIDO2 credentials can be generated in hardware devices (e.g. security keys, mobile phones, laptops, etc…) or software, based on policy.

-Authentication uses a cryptographic key tied to a device and, optionally, something that the person knows (a PIN) or something that the person is (biometric gesture).
-PINs and biometric gestures do not roam between devices and are not shared with the server; they are stored locally on a device.
+Authentication uses a cryptographic key tied to an authenticator and, optionally, something that the person knows (a PIN) or something that the person is (biometric gesture).
+PINs and biometric gestures do not roam between authenticators and are not shared with the server; they are stored locally on an authenticator.

-The user’s private key never leaves a device.
+The user’s private key never leaves an authenticator.
 The authenticating server has a public key that is mapped to the user account during the registration process.